Eastern Centre Against Sexual Assault (ECASA)

-For the safety and health of clients, our staff and the wider community we have transitioned to telephone counselling and other on-line visual and audio platforms where appropriate.
+For the safety and health of clients, our staff and the wider community we can provide telehealth where appropriate.

-Our dedicated Intake Team are still taking new referrals and able to provide support and consultation where necessary.
+Our dedicated Intake Team continue to take new referrals and able to provide support and consultation where necessary.

 Please feel free to contact us on 9870 7330 or contact the 24 hour Sexual Assault Crisis Line (SACL) on 1800 806 292

 Stay safe and look after those around you.

 ECASA provides a free counselling and support service to people who have experienced sexual assault either recently or in the past.
 The service is also available to non-offending family and friends.
 ECASA’s counsellors are trauma specialists with degrees in psychology, social work or counselling.